ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 In the beginning, destroying a dark cloud took weeks and months, and we were fighting several at the same time.
 Through our methods, we've been able to eradicate them in a couple hours.
 There are as many of them as any other spiritual species, they target humans but can catch anything in their spiritual field.
 Many aflicted humans can be caught in field of multiple dark clouds, each intertwined and layered on top of each other.
 This makes humans and deities alike feel like they are consumed by something they can't escape, when they move, the dark cloud's spiritual smog moves with them and their every waking moment is lived through the veil of the dark cloud.

-The dark cloud gives humans, ghosts, deities the feeling of needing to fight something they can't see.
+The dark cloud gives humans, ghosts, and deities the feeling of needing to fight something they can't see.
 Because they can't see it, they fight everyone around them.
 These individuals have an instinctual knowing there is something very wrong, but they don't know where its coming from.
 The dark cloud is such an huge threat because it engulfs anything in its path, notably deities.
 When deities come into contact with this life-form, they become irritable and in some cases irtate.
 There is nothing good about a grouchy deity.
 We need happy deities.
-We can let this keep happening to them.
+We can't let this keep happening to you and your kin.

 From what I can tell about people and deities alike, your strategy for troubled people is to avoid them.
 This book is directed at the deities that shepard troubled people, deities that know of a few troubled people but don't know how to help them, or even deities that are troubled themselves.
 If we don't fight the dark cloud, it will keep spreading.
 Especially if deities tend to avoid the problem.

 This book tackles spiritual problems head on.
 We can't fix everything, even if it were just humans and deities and nothing else, no ghosts, no other things, people will still have problems or be problematic.
 Some deities will still have problems or be problematic.
-But the benefits are so incredible that where some of these shepards of troubled people have devote all of their time to cleaning up messes, they can take the information in this guide and eliminate 90% of their problems.
+But the benefits of this guide are so incredible that where some of these shepards of troubled people have devote all of their time to cleaning up messes, they can take the information in this guide and eliminate 90% of their problems.

+In humans, the dark cloud creates feelings of depression, lethargy, irritability, social friction, anger, and aggression.

 # Ghost Gangs
 Relative world peace has brought on a new problem.
 In the past aggressors didn't get along well, steps forward in comunication and team work have created a new super set of spirits that join together in gang-like communities for the purpose of causing pain an misery to their many, many targets.
 Often these targeted people are not special in anyway, they are just names on a list.
 We are aware of these spiritual gangs practicing their violent methods for training purposes.

 Spiritually troubled people may not be able to bounce back rapidly.
 They have experienced things they don't understand and can't risk telling anyone about.
 But we can prevent the majority of this from happening to new people.

+Not all ghosts, but ghosts like these are responsible for feelings of anxiety, schitzophrenia, paranoia in humans and spirtual kind.

-# Short list
+# Cliff Notes
+- compelling
 If all you did was read this chapter, this is what you need to know.
 This the message that my spirit team wants to give to your spirit team.

     1. If you can travel globally, go swim in the Drava river in Austria